How a speeding ticket impacts your insurance in Rhode Island

 How to lower your car insurance after a speeding ticket in Rhode Island

 If your Rhode Island auto insurance premium has recently increased after getting a speeding ticket, it is not uncommon to be worried about your expenses.
 But how long does a speeding ticket stay on your record in Rhode Island?
-Speeding tickets typically stay on your record for a period of three years, meaning you pay a higher premium for that entire period.
-Luckily, there are a few ways you can save on your insurance.
+Speeding tickets typically stay on your record for a period of three years, meaning you will likely pay a higher premium for that entire period.
+Luckily, there are a few ways you might be able to save on your insurance.

 Get quotes from other car insurance companies

 Different insurance companies evaluate risks differently and some might offer more competitive rates than others, even post-ticket.
 Actively seeking out and comparing quotes from a range of providers can potentially lead you to savings, ensuring you don’t pay more than necessary.
-The table below outlines the average increase of annual full coverage premiums after a ticket by carrier:
+The table below outlines the average increase of annual full coverage premiums after a ticket by carrier, and we have sorted the table to show the cheapest average rates after a speeding ticket in Rhode Island.

 Car insurance company | Average annual full coverage premium before speeding ticket | Average annual full coverage premium after speeding ticket | Percentage increase |